-\begin{proposition} (See \cite[Proposition 3.16]{CJ14}.) (i) The corresponding stable model structure on ${\widetilde {\USpt}}^{\group}$ (${\widetilde {\USpt}}^{\group}_{\cE^{\rmG}}$) is cofibrantly generated and left proper.
-It is also locally presentable, and hence combinatorial (tractable). .3cm (ii) The fibrant objects in the stable model structure on ${\widetilde {\USpt}}^{\group}$ (${\widetilde {\USpt}}^{\group}_{\cE^{\rmG}}$) are the $\Omega$-spectra defined above. .3cm (iii) The category ${\widetilde {\USpt}}^{\group}$ (${\widetilde {\USpt}}^{\group}_{\cE^{\rmG}}$) is a symmetric monoidal model category (i.e. satisfies the pushout-product axiom: see \cite[Definition 3.1]{SSch}) in both the projective and injective stable model structures with the monoidal structure being the same in both the model structures.
+\begin{proposition} \begin{enumerate}[\rm(i)] \item The corresponding stable model structure on ${\widetilde {\Spt}}^{\group}({\rmS})$ (${\widetilde {\Spt}}^{\group}({\rmS}, {\cE^{\rmG}})$) is cofibrantly generated and left proper.
+It is also locally presentable, and hence combinatorial (tractable). \item The fibrant objects in the stable model structure on ${\widetilde {\Spt}}^{\group}({\rmS})$ (${\widetilde {\Spt}}^{\group}({\rmS}, {\cE^{\rmG}})$) are the $\Omega$-spectra defined above. \item The category ${\widetilde {\Spt}}^{\group}({\rmS})$ (${\widetilde {\Spt}}^{\group}({\rmS}, {\cE^{\rmG}})$) is a symmetric monoidal model category (i.e., satisfies the pushout-product axiom: see \cite[Definition 3.1]{SSch}) in the injective stable model structures with the monoidal structure being the same in both the model structures.